zhang0730/state/MODEL_ACCEPTABLE_USE_POLICY.md

-# Arc Research Institute State-Sets Model Acceptable Use Policy
+# Arc Research Institute State Model Acceptable Use Policy

-**_Last updated June 18, 2025_**
+**_Last updated June 23, 2025_**

-Arc Research Institute (the “**Institute**,” “**we**” or “**us**”) makes its State-Sets Model available and free to use for non-commercial purposes, subject to the terms of the [Arc Research Institute State-Sets Model Non-Commercial License] (the “**License**”) and this Acceptable Use Policy (“**Policy**”).
-The purpose of this Policy is to ensure the State-Sets Model is used safely, ethically, and in accordance with all applicable laws and regulations.
+Arc Research Institute (the “**Institute**,” “**we**” or “**us**”) makes its State Model available and free to use for non-commercial purposes, subject to the terms of the [Arc Research Institute State Model Non-Commercial License](MODEL_LICENSE) (the “**License**”) and this Acceptable Use Policy (“**Policy**”).
+The purpose of this Policy is to ensure the State Model is used safely, ethically, and in accordance with all applicable laws and regulations.
 Any defined terms used but not defined in this Policy have the meaning given in the License.

 ## Purpose and Permitted Use

-The intent of the State-Sets Model is to support and enable research that advances knowledge and serves the public interest.
+The intent of the State Model is to support and enable research that advances knowledge and serves the public interest.
 This model is made available for use only by non-commercial entities such as government institutions, non-profit organizations, research institutes, and educational institutions.

-Although the State-Sets Model may only be used for non-commercial purposes, you are free to use any outputs you create for any purpose.
+Although the State Model may only be used for non-commercial purposes, you are free to use any outputs you create for any purpose.

 ## Prohibited Uses

-Unless otherwise expressly permitted pursuant to the License, you may not use the State-Sets Model, or any outputs or derivatives thereof, for any of the following purposes:
+Unless otherwise expressly permitted pursuant to the License, you may not use the State Model, or any outputs or derivatives thereof, for any of the following purposes:

 **1)  For-Profit Use:**
 -  Use by or for any for-profit entity, including but not limited to corporations, partnerships, or other commercial organizations.